 Microsampling-based TDM allows accurate monitoring of ISP concentrations and offers potential advantages compared to traditional sample collection methods.

-Another advantage of microsampling is it offers the possibility of home self-sampling.
+Another advantage of microsampling is it offers the possibility of home self-sampling and remote patient monitoring.
 This feature presents many advantages to bedfast patients and those living in remote areas.

 Adequate patient training is necessary for optimum sample collection.
 Also, proper sample handling and storage after collection is critical to ensure the stability of results.